-One should not undertake a fast on these days, even for a Yahrtzeit.
-[However, a Chattan and Kallah fast on their wedding day, unless their wedding occurs on the day after Shavuot.]
+One generally should not undertake a fast on these days, even for a Yahrtzeit.
+However, for a Taanit Chalom (a fast for a bad dream) as well as a Chattan and Kallah fast on their wedding day.

 Some have the custom that an Avel (within 12 months of a parent's passing or within 30 days of a spouse, child or sibling's passing) should not serve as the Chazzan in Shul during these days.
 This does not apply to one who has a Yahrzeit.
 Others, (including Chabad) have the custom that he should serve as the Chazzan, except of course, on Shabbat and Chag.